abdul-mozid/abdul-mozid/README.md

 Software Engineer with 8+ years of experience building scalable web applications.

-Specialized in full-stack development with React, Next.js, Node.js, and Laravel, focusing on clean architecture, performance, and user-centric design.
+Specialized in full-stack development using React, Next.js, Node.js, and Laravel.

-💡 What I do:
-- Build high-performance web apps and APIs
-- Design clean, intuitive user interfaces
-- Develop scalable full-stack systems
+Focused on clean architecture, performance, and user-centric design.

 🚀 Always learning and open to impactful collaborations.